postmanlabs/labs-docs/src/pages/docs/postman/monitors/troubleshooting-monitors.md

 warning: false
 ---

 Postman always syncs your monitors with your collections in the Postman app.
-As a result, you can debug in the app locally, while your monitors are updated on our servers, seamlessly.
+As a result, you can debug in the app locally, while your monitors are updated on Postman's servers, seamlessly.

 ## Viewing failed monitors